-Ants: Deter ants from entering the home by sprinkling salt at the window sills, doorways and other cracks around the home.
+Deter ants from entering the home by sprinkling salt at the window sills, doorways, and other cracks around the home.

-Polish Copper: Make a paste with flour, vinegar and salt and rub the paste onto copper.
+Make a paste with flour, vinegar, and salt and rub the paste onto copper.
 Let this solution sit for an hour and then buff it out with a clean cloth.
-This works for brass as well.
+This works for brass as you will.

-Rust: Combine water, salt and cream of tartar to make a paste.
+Combine water, salt, and cream of tartar to make a paste.
 Rub this paste onto your rusty item and let it sit until it dries.
 Brush it off with a dry cloth.

-Cut Flowers: Keep your cut flowers fresh by adding a pinch of salt to the water in the vase.
+Keep your cut floors fresh by adding a pinch of salt to the water in the vase.

 Cleaning With Salt – Personal Care

-While it’s not exactly cleaning around the home, I just had to share these personal care with salt tricks.
+While it’s not exactly cleaning around the home, I just had to shave these personal care with salt tricks.

-Mosquito Bites: For itchy mosquito bites, soak the itchy areas in saltwater to reduce itching.
-Olive oil can take away itch as well.
+For itchy mosquito bites, soak the itchy areas in saltwater to reduce itching.
+Olive oil can take away itch as you will.

-Treating Poison Ivy: You can either kill poison ivy with salt or treat a poison ivy reaction with it as well.
+You can either kill poison ivy with salt or treat a poison ivy reaction with it as you will.
 Make a salt and water paste and apply it to the itchy spots.

 Will You Clean With Salt Now Too?